Higgs bundles for the non-compact dual of the special orthogonal group: -Higgs bundles

 \subsection{Moduli space of $G$-Higgs bundles}

 Let $G$ be a \textbf{real reductive Lie group}.
-By this we mean \footnotemark that we are given the data $(G,H,\theta,B)$, where $H \subset G$ is a maximal compact subgroup, $\theta\colon \lieg \to \lieg$ is a Cartan involution and $B$ is a non-degenerate bilinear form on $\lieg$, which is $\Ad(G)$-invariant and $\theta$-invariant.
-The data $(G,H,\theta,B)$ has to satisfy in addition that \begin{enumerate} \item the Lie algebra $\lieg$ of $G$ is reductive \item $\theta$ gives a decomposition (the Cartan decomposition)
+By this we mean\footnotemark that we are given the data $(G,H,\theta,B)$, where $H \subset G$ is a maximal compact subgroup, $\theta\colon \lieg \to \lieg$ is a Cartan involution and $B$ is a non-degenerate bilinear form on $\lieg$, which is $\Ad(G)$-invariant and $\theta$-invariant.
+The data $(G,H,\theta,B)$ has to satisfy in addition that \begin{enumerate} \item the Lie algebra $\lieg$ of $G$ is reductive, \item $\theta$ gives a decomposition (the Cartan decomposition)

-into its $\pm1$-eigenspaces, where $\lieh$ is the Lie algebras of $H$, \item $\lieh$ and $\liem$ are orthogonal under $B$, and $B$ is positive definite on $\liem$ and negative definite on $\lieh$, \item multiplication as a map from $H\times \exp\liem$ into $G$ is an onto diffeomorphism. \end{enumerate}
+into its $\pm1$-eigenspaces, where $\lieh$ is the Lie algebras of $H$, \item $\lieh$ and $\liem$ are orthogonal under $B$, and $B$ is positive definite on $\liem$ and negative definite on $\lieh$, \item multiplication as a map from $H\times \exp\liem$ into $G$ is an onto diffeomorphism. \end{enumerate} We will refer sometimes to the data $(G,H,\theta,B)$ as the {\bf Cartan data}.